BavoDebraekeleer/cheat-sheet/General/solid.md

 *Abstraction* can be achieved by using an `abstract class` or and interface.
 They are both a sort of template for other classes.
 An abstract class can implement basic functionality and variables all inheriting classes should have.
 While an interface describes the properties and methods, a class should have to implement the interface.

+*For bugfixes, it is OK to modify existing code, this has nothing to do with OCP.*
 ### OCP Simple Factory Pattern

 In a factory pattern, you create an object without exposing the creation logic.
 An interface can be used for creating an object, but lets the subclass decide which class to instantiate.
 Rather than defining each object manually, you can do it programmatically.